Plastic pollution: Causes

-There are differing estimates of how much plastic waste has been produced in the last century.
-By one estimate, one billion tons of plastic waste have been discarded since the 1950s.
-Others estimate a cumulative human production of 8.3 billion tons of plastic, of which 6.3 billion tons is waste, with only 9% getting recycled.

-It is estimated that this waste is made up of 81% polymer resin, 13% polymer fibres and 32% polymer additives.
-In 2018 more than 343 million tonnes of plastic waste were generated, 90% of which was composed of post-consumer plastic waste (industrial, agricultural, commercial and municipal plastic waste).
-The rest was pre-consumer waste from resin production and manufacturing of plastic products (e.g. materials rejected due to unsuitable colour, hardness, or processing characteristics).

-A large proportion of post-consumer plastic waste consists of plastic packaging.
+Sources of plastic pollution is related to uses.
+Uses of plastics as of 2024 are plastic packaging (219 Mt), construction (132 Mt), textile (119 Mt), domestic/leisure (96 Mt), other (182 Mt).
+Several studies have attempted to quantify plastic leakage into the environment at both national and global levels which have highlight the difficulty of determining the sources and amounts of all plastic leakage.
+One global study has estimated that between 60 and 99 million tonnes of mismanaged plastic waste were produced in 2015.

 In the United States plastic packaging has been estimated to make up 5% of MSW.
 This packaging includes plastic bottles, pots, tubs and trays, plastic films shopping bags, rubbish bags, bubble wrap, and plastic or stretch wrap and plastic foams e.g. expanded polystyrene (EPS).
-Plastic waste is generated in sectors including agriculture (e.g. irrigation pipes, greenhouse covers, fencing, pellets, mulch; construction (e.g. pipes, paints, flooring and roofing, insulants and sealants); transport (e.g. abraded tyres, road surfaces and road markings); electronic and electric equipment (e-waste); and pharmaceuticals and healthcare.
+Plastic waste is generated in sectors including agriculture (e.g. irrigation pipes, greenhouse covers, fencing, pellets, plastic mulch; construction (e.g. pipes, paints, flooring and roofing, insulants and sealants); transport (e.g. abraded tyres, road surfaces and road markings); electronic and electric equipment (e-waste); and pharmaceuticals and healthcare.
 The total amounts of plastic waste generated by these sectors is uncertain.

-Several studies have attempted to quantify plastic leakage into the environment at both national and global levels which have highlight the difficulty of determining the sources and amounts of all plastic leakage.
-One global study has estimated that between 60 and 99 million tonnes of mismanaged plastic waste were produced in 2015.
-Borrelle et al. 2020 has estimated that 19–23 million tonnes of plastic waste entered aquatic ecosystems in 2016. while the Pew Charitable Trusts and SYSTEMIQ (2020) have estimated that 9–14 million tonnes of plastic waste ended up in the oceans the same year.